Hollywood Beach Cultural and Community Center Redevelopment

 - Project will be effectuated through a long-term ground lease of the Property from the City, as landlord, to Developer, as tenant for 99 years.

-- Private facilities will be owned by the Developer and its successors and assignees.
+- Private facilities will be owned by the Developer for the duration of the lease.

-- Public facilities will be owned by the City.
+- All of the land and all of the public facilities will be owned by the City.

 - City shall be granted an exclusive easement for the use of the public parking spaces.